 The New York Teen Initiative also offers three domestic summer experiences, including a Jewish teen internship program with older adults through DOROT and traveling food, farm, and fitness experiences through Eden Village and Camp Zeke.

-These Jewish summer programs — all part of findyoursummer.org — help Jewish teens make new friendships, create meaningful Jewish experiences through interest areas, and connect to Israel.
+These Jewish summer programs — see findyoursummer.org — help Jewish teens make new friendships, create meaningful Jewish experiences through interest areas, and connect to Israel.